Skip to main content

 12. Do you need a tax consultant for a freelancer working with clients from different countries?

-TaxApp: A tax consultant should be advised, regardless.
+TaxApp: Yes, we suggest obtaining tax expert advice.
 Income tax, VAT, VIES, Social Insurance, Gesy and other obligations may arise.

 13. In what situations is it especially recommended to contact a tax consultant?